volta-cli/website/subdomains/docs/_advanced/installers.md

 ## Github CI

-Volta distrubites a custom [Github action](https://github.com/volta-cli/action) that will automatically download Volta, cache it, and download the pinned versions of your tools in the project's `package.json`.
+For convenience, we provide a custom [Github action](https://github.com/volta-cli/action) which will automatically download Volta, cache it, and download the pinned versions of your tools in the project's `package.json`.

 ## Installing Old Versions